JoseCanova/JoseCanova/README.md

 and if you ask me... yes... "if i have i gun i commit a mistake..."
 3 days crying.

+### Fix the Query
+I know what im talking about...
+Oracle handle with cursors pages different from SqlServer... which means... even in memory.
+Tom (the vp) will say or said... keep as we always deal with it...

 ### Important is the answer is correct.
 The engine don't that "this table" is a "special kind of table... need to check how to fix such "genericity", seems like a "inspection phase"...  which kind of table is you.?